Resident Evil 4: Plot

-After killing Mendez, Leon and Ashley try to take refuge in a castle but are attacked by more Iluminados under the command of Ramon Salazar (Rene Mujica), another of Saddler's henchmen who owns the castle, and the two become separated by Salazar's traps.
+After fighting and killing many of the villagers, including Mendez in a vicious fight, Leon and Ashley try to take refuge in a castle but are attacked by more Iluminados under the command of Ramon Salazar (Rene Mujica), another of Saddler's henchmen who owns the castle, and the two become separated by Salazar's traps.
 Meanwhile, Luis searches for pills that will slow Leon and Ashley's infection, as well as a sample of Las Plagas.
 He brings the two items to Leon but is killed by Saddler, who takes the sample, while the pills to suppress the infection remain in Leon's hands.
-While in the castle, Leon briefly encounters Ada Wong (Sally Cahill), a woman from his past who supports him during his mission.
+While in the castle, Leon briefly encounters Ada Wong (Sally Cahill), a woman from his past who supports him during his mission while also operating to finish her own agenda to recover a Las Plagas sample, for her current mysterious employer, who is evidently one of the unnamed rivals of the now defunct Umbrella corporation.
 He battles his way through the castle before killing Salazar.

 Afterward, Leon travels to a nearby island research facility, where he continues the search for Ashley.
 He discovers that one of his former training comrades, Jack Krauser (Jim Ward), who was believed to have been killed in a helicopter crash two years prior, is responsible for her kidnapping in an attempt to get close enough to Saddler to steal his new Plagas sample.
 Ada and Krauser are working with Albert Wesker (Richard Waugh), for whom both intend to secure a Plagas sample, though Krauser is suspicious of Ada.
 Suspicious of the mercenary's intentions, Saddler orders Krauser to kill Leon, believing that no matter which one dies, he will benefit.
 After Krauser's defeat, Leon rescues Ashley, and they remove the Plagas from their bodies using a specialized radiotherapeutic device.
 Leon confronts Saddler, and with Ada's help, manages to kill him.
-However, Ada takes the sample from Leon at gunpoint before escaping in a helicopter, leaving Leon and Ashley to escape via her Jet Ski as the island explodes.
+However, Ada takes the sample from Leon at gunpoint before escaping in a helicopter sent by her employer, leaving Leon and Ashley to escape via her Jet Ski as the island explodes.